cgregurich/A-Star-Path-Finding-Visualizer/plan.md

 ### **BUGS FIXED**
 - no-drag for start and end works for initial placement, but if they're removed then replaced, the drag functionality breaks (or rather, exists)
+- sequence of events: place start, place end, place some obstacles. remove start or end and place it on an obstacle => DOESN'T have the animated fill effect